-Simplifying the latest in PC gaming technology in plain English for builders of all skill levels to understand.
-Always objective, unbiased, fanboy free, with minimal ads, maximum cheap SW jokes, and the original birthplace of monthly PC build guides.
-Learn more about our mission and how you can show support:
+Simplifying the latest in PC building in plain English for builders of all skill levels to understand and apply.
+Always objective, unbiased, and fanboy free, with minimal ads, maximum cheap SW jokes, and the original birthplace of monthly PC builds.